Trenching and Excavation Cave-Ins

 What to Do If You’re Injured in a Trench Digging Accident

-Manage Your L&I Claim Take care of your L&I claim and it will take care of you.
+- Manage Your L&I Claim Take care of your L&I claim and it can take care of you.
 Make smart decisions.
 Get your benefits.
-Get well soon and get legal help if you need it.
+Get well soon and get legal advice if you need it.

-Carefully Consider a Third Party Claim Third party claims can be worth a lot of money.
+- Carefully Consider a Third Party Claim Third party claims can be worth a lot of money.
 Know what you are doing with this and make good decisions.
 This could be one of the most important decisions you will ever make.
 This is where you will want a good legal mind helping you.
-You need to know if you have a good third party claim and what you are going to do about it.
+You need to know if you have a good third party claim and how best to prove it.

 If you are lucky enough to have a good third party claim then get it right.
 The best time to start collecting evidence relating to the accident is immediately after it occurs.
 As time passes, evidence and witnesses can disappear or become hard to locate.
 Construction projects involve a lot of workers who may not be on the site permanently.
 Finding anyone who saw the accident happen is critical.

 While you recover, let your lawyer do all the work to prepare your case.
-Do not talk with insurance companies that contact you.
+If you have or will get a lawyer, then do not talk with insurance companies that contact you.
 Their main interest at the beginning of a claim is to get you to say things that can hurt your case.
+Don’t let that happen.

 Your trench accident lawyer will do all that work and more, while you focus on getting better.
 Sound like a smart plan?
 Let’s talk about your chances of success.